Types of Financial Aid

 Grants, scholarships, tuition waivers, loans and student employment are available to RLC students.
 Students who are eligible for financial aid may defer payment of tuition, fees, books, and supplies up to the amount of aid they are receiving.

 Federal Pell Grant ▼The Pell Grant is a federally funded program that helps undergraduates pay for a college education.
 It is based on financial need and does not have to be paid back.
 Current eligible expected family contribution (EFC) numbers range from $0 - $5,198.
 The current range of the pell grant is $626 - $5,775.
 The Federal Pell Grant provides gift money for college-related expenses to students demonstrating financial need.
-To apply, a student needs to fill out the (FAFSA) or may apply over the Internet at http://www.fafsa.gov
+To apply, a student needs to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov

 Federal Supplemental Educational Opportuity Grant (FSEOG) ▼FSEOG is a federally funded program to help students with the greatest financial need.
 All students who fill out the FAFSA will be considered for FSEOG with awards going to students demonstrating exceptional need.
 Rend Lake College awards FSEOG ranging from $300-$600.